relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

 You just created your first module!
 At this point, we can create a playbook that uses your timetest module and then execute it with ansible-playbook.
-But why do that when the Ansible repo provides a convenient script that allows you to bypass all that!
+But why when the Ansible repo provides a convenient script that allows you to bypass all that!
 So from your **ansible repo**, run:

     $ hacking/test-module -m <path to module dir>/timetest.py